-Since we covered the first 6 leads of the 12 lead ECG in the 6-part tutorial on axis determination, a few words about the precordial leads might be in order.
-These are leads V1-V6, the unipolar leads that are placed directly on the patient’s chest.
+We covered the first 6 leads of the 12 lead ECG in the 6-part tutorial on axis determination, so it’s time to discuss the precordial leads (V1-V6).
+These are the unipolar leads that are placed directly on the patient’s chest.

 The heart is a 3 dimensional object, and calculating the heart’s electrical axis in the frontal plane tells us nothing about whether or not the heart’s electrical axis is anterior or posterior, for example.
 This 3rd dimension that can be calculated using the precordial leads is sometimes referred to as the Z-axis (think of the Cartesian coordinate system).

 I’m never one to say “you don’t need to know that”.
-The words will never come out of my mouth, at least not in an educational setting.
 However, I will say that I have not found an exact calculation of the Z-axis to be clinically useful.
 Maybe it is useful to cardiologists.
 I really don’t know, and it’s possible that my opinion will change in this matter.

-The following image comes from The Textbook of Medical Physiology 9e; © 1996 Guyton AC, Hall JE; WB Saunders.
+The Textbook of Medical Physiology 9e; © 1996 Guyton AC, Hall JE; WB Saunders

 Here’s what I teach my students.